tugrahanguler/tugrahanguler/README.md

-- 👋 Hi, I’m @tugrahanguler
-- 👀 I’m interested in python
-- 🌱 I’m currently learning C
-- 📫 How to reach me - Discord : Nexus#5555 - İnstagram : tugra.jpg - mail : tugrahanguler@hotmail.com
+tugrahanguler/README.md
+👋 Hi there!
+I'm a computer engineering student from Marmara University.

+⚒️ Technologies & Tools

+🧐 About me
+🌱 Currently learning about interpreters and prog. language design 💬 You can always reach me out for anything!
+  Nexus#5555
 <!---
 tugrahanguler/tugrahanguler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.